 Help dracaenas look fresh and neat by cutting back their lower leaves, which they usually shed as they grow older.

-This will eliminate unwanted dust and grimes from the plant.
+This will eliminate unwanted dust and grime from the plant.

 Avoid using a leaf-shine spray on these plants.